-- When did Jesus Christ become the Son of God? - Is the Son of God's life derived from the Father? - Was the Son of God begotten of the Father other than when He was born in Bethlehem? - Does the Son of God have a separate mind, will, and consciousness apart from God, the Father? - Can God be tempted with sin? - Could Jesus have sinned during his incarnation? - Can God die? - Was the Son of God conscious during the three days and three nights He lay in the tomb? - Can God have something revealed to Him, that was hidden? - Do you pray to and worship the Holy Spirit?
-If not, why neglect him?
-If so, where is your biblical example?
+- When did Jesus Christ become the Son of God? - Is the Son of God's life derived from the Father? - Was the Son of God begotten of the Father other than when He was born in Bethlehem? - Does the Son of God have a separate mind, will, and consciousness apart from God, the Father? - Can God be tempted with sin? - Could Jesus have sinned during his incarnation? - Can God die? - Was the Son of God conscious during the three days and three nights He lay in the tomb?

-inventing a species of existence called hypostasis, which is neither a manifestation nor an individual being.
+one God of the Bible is one person who manifests Himself in three different ways.
+The Orthodox Trinity seeks to find a middle road between these two extremes by inventing a species of existence called hypostasis, which is neither a manifestation nor an individual being.